“Google’s Nest Hub is a great way to keep tabs on your smart home.”

 Is there a better alternative?

 It depends on what you’re looking for.
-If you’re looking for an introductory smart speaker without a screen, take a look at the Google Home Mini ($49) or Amazon Echo Dot ($50).
+If you’re looking for an introductory smart speaker without a screen, take a look at the Google Nest Mini ($49) or Amazon Echo Dot (4th Gen) with clock ($60).
 Either will do the trick.
-If you need the screen for the kitchen and love Google Assistant, the Lenovo Smart Display, available in both 8- and 10-inch sizes ($199 and $249), is the best choice.
+If you need the screen for video calls, the Lenovo Smart Display 7 is the better choice at $100.
+But if you really want the total package, you can fork over the additional cost for the Nest Hub Max ($229).

 How long will it last?